hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/installation/4-installing-mssql-mac.md

 ![MS SQL Container](../../assets/linux/sql-container.png)

-Your SQL Server container is successful, if you see a status of Up in the STATUS column.
+Your SQL Server container is successful if you see the status of 'Up' in the **STATUS** column.

 ## Connect to SQL Server